 By editing the machine set YAML file, you can configure the Confidential VM options that a machine set uses for machines that it deploys.

-For more information about Confidential Compute features, functionality, and compatibility, see the GCP Compute Engine documentation about Confidential VM.
+For more information about Confidential VM features, functions, and compatibility, see the GCP Compute Engine documentation about Confidential VM.